timlawrenz/glowing-tribble/README.md

 The repository is organized to ensure clarity and reproducibility:

--   `main.py`: The main entry point to run the entire PoC workflow.
+-   `main.sh`: The main entry point to run the entire PoC workflow.
 -   `scripts/`: Contains the individual Python scripts that execute each milestone of the PoC.
 -   `tests/`: Contains the corresponding tests for each script to ensure correctness.
 -   `data/`: The target directory for raw images and the pre-computed feature pyramids (ignored by git).